impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

     - `/usr/local/`- "Tertiary hierarchy for local data, specific to this host.
 Typically has further subdirectories (e.g., bin, lib, share)."
     - `/usr/lib/`- "Libraries for the binaries in /usr/bin and /usr/sbin."

-Honestly, the above is a bit too abstract for me.
-I did find [this link](https://archive.is/hXKpL){:target="_blank" rel="noopener"} which has more concrete examples.
+[This link here](https://archive.is/hXKpL){:target="_blank" rel="noopener"} contains more concrete examples.
 It mentions that it refers to the FHS for Linux, not for UNIX, but [this StackOverflow post](https://web.archive.org/web/20150928165243/http://unix.stackexchange.com/questions/98751/is-the-filesystem-hierarchy-standard-a-unix-standard-or-a-gnu-linux-standard/){:target="_blank" rel="noopener"} says that both Linux and UNIX follow the same FHS, so I think we're OK.
 The site says these directories might contain the following types of files:

 #### /etc